naynoraa/SmartMirror/index.md

   margin-top: 10px;
 }
 ```
+Code that I used in order to change the weather icons into animated ones.

 [![Third Milestone]
 # First Milestone: Setting Up

 My first milestone was setting up and hooking up the Raspberry Pi and all the necessary components onto my monitor and installing the Smart Mirror program.
-In order to get the Rasberry pi working, I had to first download the Raspbewrry Pi software and upload it to a USB, which I then used plugged into my Rapberry Pi.
-From there, I hooked up the monitor and keyboard and mouse, allowing me to finally edit my smart mirror.
-Here, I ran intto a few roadblocks, the main one being getting used to the foreign UI and coding language used.
-Fortunately, I was able to figure it out and see how my smart mirror looks!
+In order to get the Rasberry Pi working, I had to first download the corrosponding software and upload it onto a USB, which I then used plugged into my Raspberry Pi.
+From there, I connected a monitor and keyboard and mouse, allowing me to see and edit my smart mirror.
+Here, I ran into a few roadblocks, with the main one being getting used to the foreign UI and coding language used.
+Fortunately, I was able to figure it out and start working on my smart mirror!

 <html><iframe width="560" height="315" src="https://www.youtube.com/embed/Sqnx8fd6HXA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></html>